Say what you want about Truth Social, it's not financially successful, either

 Donald Trump's social media platform created to "stand up to Big Tech" is flailing.
-An SEC filing Monday found that the Truth Social platform has lost $73 million since it launched in February 2022.
+An SEC filing Monday found that the Truth Social platform more than $30 million since it launched in February 2021.

 The disclosure paints a dire picture of Truth Social's finances.
-The platform made $1.4 million in net sales but lost $50 million last year, and it netted $2.3 million in sales in the first six months of this year but lost $23 million, according to the filing Monday by Digital World Acquisition Corp., a special purpose acquisition company, or SPAC, that's a partner to Trump Media and Technology Group (TMTG).
+In 2022, the platform had $1.4 million in net sales and nearly made back the $59 million it lost in its first year, but it's netted only $2.3 million in sales in the first six months of this year with a loss of $23 million, according to the filing Monday by Digital World Acquisition Corp., a special purpose acquisition company, or SPAC, that's a partner to Trump Media and Technology Group (TMTG).

 "TMTG’s independent registered public accounting firm has indicated that TMTG’s financial condition raises substantial doubt as to its ability to continue as a going concern," the filing said.

-Note: CORRECTION (Nov.
-15, 2023, 9:57 a.m.
-ET): A previous version of this article, in the headline and text, misstated the financial loss disclosed by Truth Social.
-It was $31.6 million, not $73 million.
-The article also misstated the company’s earnings in 2022; it had a profit of $50.5 million, not a net loss of over $50 million.
-It also misstated the year Truth Social launched; it was 2021, not 2022.